Becksteinlab/imdclient/docs/source/protocol_v3.rst

 Packet order
 ------------

-After the simulation engine sends the :ref:`handshake` and :ref:`session-info` to the receiver and gets back a :ref:`go` signal, it begins sending simulation data via IMD.
+After the simulation engine sends the :ref:`handshake <handshake>` and :ref:`session info <session-info>` packets to the receiver and gets back a :ref:`go <go>` signal, it begins sending simulation data via IMD.
 The data within each IMD frame is always sent in the same, fixed order:

 1. Time